-MOMS 1975: I made this for my mother after she returned home from the mental hospital in 1975.
-I was seven years old.
+MOMS 1974: I made this for my mother after she returned home from the mental hospital in 1974.
+I was six years old.
 This thing is in pretty bad shape because my mother did not take very good care of such things.
 For many years it was kept in a old suitcase, along with a pile of old letters and photographs until I finally took the suitcase home with me shortly after my parents passed away.
+For children's art, I think it's pretty darn good.

 I created this book with scrap paper, pencil, and pink and yellow crayons.
 Then I bound it with Scotch tape.
 Not too shabby for a seven year-old.
 If only I had a spell check, I'd be golden.
 I got the idea for this format from a greeting card I couldn't afford to buy for her.
 I remembered it and decided to build a book with several pages with my own made-up scenarios and this is what I came up with.
 It was also made to appeal to my mom's dark sense of humor.